-‘Jane Doe’ identified 36 years after being killed
+Body of ‘Buckskin Girl’ identified 37 years after being found in Ohio

-MIAMI COUNTY, Ohio — Investigators in Ohio identified a 'Jane Doe' nearly four decades after her death on Wednesday.
+MIAMI COUNTY, Ohio — Investigators in Ohio identified the "Buckskin Girl" nearly four decades after her death on Wednesday.

 The woman is now known to be Marcia L. King of North Little Rock, Arkansas.
 King was 21 when she was killed in 1981, according to a news release from the Miami County Sheriff’s Office.